-David ‘Sinbad’ Adkins, of the US Air Force between 1979 and 1983, is better known for his body of work as a comedian and film & TV actor.
+David ‘Sinbad’ Adkins, who served in the US Air Force between 1979 and 1983, is better known for his body of work as a comedian and film & TV actor.
 Prior to this success, however, Sinbad spent some time in the military.
 Together We Served examines how a failed basketball prospect became one of the 90s’ most prominent Black comedic actors.

 Sinbad’s Military Service